guidevops/openai-plugin-node/README.md

 })();
 ```

-Check out the [full API documentation](https://platform.openai.com/docs/api-reference?lang=node.js) for examples of all the available functions. 📚
+📚 Check out the [full API documentation](https://platform.openai.com/docs/api-reference?lang=node.js) for examples of all the available functions.

 ## TODO 📝

-- support to auth
+- Support for auth
-- support to all openapi versions
+- Support for all OpenAPI versions
-- support to predefined variables(like $userId)
+- Support for predefined variables (like $userId)
-- debug mode
+- Debug mode
-- token management
+- Token management
-- Fix method in sdk generation
+- Fix method in SDK generation
-- make tamplates and handles more modular
+- Make templates and handles more modular

 ## Thanks 🙏